Nathan Healy

 Port Charlotte Electricity Prices

-Electricity bills in Port Charlotte have been climbing — and understanding what’s driving that trend can help you make smarter energy decisions.
+Electricity costs in Port Charlotte have been climbing — and understanding that trend can help homeowners make more informed energy decisions.

-Florida’s electricity rate rose from 11.9 cents per kilowatt-hour (kWh) in 2021 to 14.1 cents in 2024 — nearly a 19% increase in just three years.
-While that’s still below the national average of 16.5 cents, the upward trend is hard to ignore.
+Florida’s residential electricity rate rose from 11.9 cents per kWh in 2021 to 14.1 cents per kWh in 2024 — nearly an 18.5% increase in just three years.
+Meanwhile, the national average climbed from 13.7 to 16.5 cents per kWh over the same period.

 Price of Energy: Florida vs National Average